 All-leather black deerskin gloves with 100% merino wool lining.
-Medium weight seamless palm with elastic wrist.
-Suitable for everyday wear.
-Handmade in Washington, by one of the last glove-making companies left in the United States. (more info)
+Seamless palm with elastic wrist suitable for everyday wear.
+Handmade in Washington, by one of the last glove-making companies left in the United States. (

 Deerskin and 100% merino wool are about the two softest materials you could use to make a pair of everyday men's gloves, without doing away with masculinity.

 For 85 years, two brothers have made gloves way out in Centralia, Washington, for frontiersmen in all means of weather and wear.
 Today they are one of the last glove-makers left in the United States, using fine deer skins only from the western United States, as well as all their elk, bison and cowhide.

 The deerskin glove is more comfortable than cowhide, and a good option for someone who cares about dexterity as well as comfort.
 Deerskin's natural fibers trap air inside, making the leather feel lighter.
 But it's also softer and more supple, molding and contouring to your hand for a characteristic fit.
 The gloves are vat-dyed using natural dyes, a method that ensures the color will stay put.

 Last but not least, the lining of these gloves, made of the ultra fine fibers of merino wool, is one of the warmest wools available, one grade of softness lower than cashmere in the spectrum of wool.